 Adopting an action plan in agreement with parents or guardians and staff.

 If the parties cannot agree on the action plan to follow, the Board of Directors of the Preschool will be asked to study the disagreement during a Board meeting.

 Withdrawal from preschool before the end of year

 Families must give written notice to the preschool at least one month before a child is to be withdrawn from preschool, OR they will be charge a month’s fees.
 V’là l’bon vent Preschool reserves the right to request that a child stops attending our program if that child has an unexpectedly hard time following the rules.

-A $75 amount is charged when a child begins preschool (if a spot has been secured with the child’s registration, the $25 amount payed for reservation is deducted from that amount).
+A $50 amount registration fee is charged when a child begins preschool.
 Monthly payments are made by 9 checks postdated to the first of the month, starting September 1st.
 The payment for June is payed before the beginning of the school year and serves as a deposit in case a registration is canceled without a month’s notice.

 Please also be advised that starting with school year 2010-2011, families with two children registered at V’là l’bon vent Preschool at the same time, whether they are twins or siblings a year apart (in which case one would be in the 3-year-old class while the other is in the 4-year-old class) will receive a 30% discount on the fees charged for the second child (based on the most expensive registration).